 Either face to face (following strict infection control) or via Zoom.
 Many women like to have the initial 90 minute consultation then a few weeks later a 60 minute session.
 Some feel they need support every month until they have got their symptoms under control, others have been happy to have the 1 x 90 minute session.
 This is all driven by you and your needs.

 This is provided in a confidential, relaxing environment.
 Victoria will put you at ease and will talk through your relevant medical history.
 A full assessment regarding your symptoms and how you are feeling will be taken.
-This is an important consultation as it is an opportunity for you to feel that you are fully being listened to; to enable to provide the best possible outcome for you.
+This is an important consultation as it is an opportunity for you to feel that you are fully being listened to; to enable the best possible outcome for you.

 This session lasts 90 minutes to allow you plenty of time and to not feel rushed, like you may do at your GP surgery.
 This is time for you.
 To enable learning and understanding of your body and symptoms.
-The outcome will be a clearer understanding of your body, what is happening to it and how you wish to manage this stage in your life.
+The outcome will be a clearer understanding of your body, what is happening to it and how you may wish to manage this transitional stage in your life.

 This will empower you to get back your life and feel you have your mojo back.